mathemage/FUP-programming-exam/exam_1/3_queue_using_two_stacks/README.md

 dequeue :: Queue v -> Queue v
 ```

-Moreover, you may find useful to have a function that "prepares" a queue for a `dequeue` operation.
+Moreover, you may find useful to have a function that "prepares" a queue for the `dequeue` operation.
 ```haskell
 dispatch :: Queue v -> Queue v
 ```